FIVE MOST SURPRISING FINDS

 The Catalog of Horrors

-J. Marion Sims is called the father of modern gynecology.
-He has statues and buildings named after him.
+J. Marion Sims is called the father of modern gynecology, with statues and buildings named in his honor.
 He earned those honors by torturing enslaved women.

-He developed surgical techniques to repair a devastating childbirth injury that causes a woman to lose control of her bladder permanently.
-He developed these techniques by performing experimental surgeries, without anesthesia, on enslaved Black women who could not consent.
-He did this over a period of years, in Montgomery, Alabama, between 1845 and 1849.
+The techniques repaired a devastating childbirth injury that leaves a woman with permanent loss of bladder control.
+He arrived at them by performing experimental surgeries, without anesthesia, on enslaved Black women who could not consent — year after year, in Montgomery, Alabama, between 1845 and 1849.

 His most famous subjects — Anarcha, Betsey, and Lucy, whose last names were not recorded because they were property — endured dozens of operations each.
 Anarcha underwent as many as thirty experimental surgeries without anesthesia.
 Sims, like many physicians of his era, maintained that Black people did not feel pain the way white people did — a belief that, as we shall see, has not been fully eradicated from American medicine.